buildingSMART/documents-API/README.md

 - Client Application - A desktop Application or a Web Application used by the User to perform her task
 - Common Data Environment (CDE or Server) - A cloud application hosting files for a construction project

+> **TODO** Unify how the actors are referred to, e.g. always uppercase, maybe italicized, so be consistent throughout the docs.

 ![Documents API Topology](./Images/CDE_Overview_Diagram.png)

 > **TODO** Replace the diagram above with an image that correctly shows the three actors described above

 ## 2.1.
 How does the Document API work?

 The Documents API is designed to allow a User working with any Client Applications to upload and download files on any CDE.
 This is accomplished by a file-based API between the Application and the CDE.
 The Documents API also includes a hand-shake that would allow the Application to direct the User to the CDE's web interface when needed.
 For example: when commencing a document download the user would search and select Documents on the CDE's web interface.
 The actual file download is then performed in a direct API made by the Application to the CDE.

 ## 2.2.
 Use Cases